Fun on the Colorado River

 - Dead Mountains Wilderness Area: 48, 850 acres in the eastern Mojave Desert (BLM).

-- Havasu National Wildlife Refuge: Created for waterfowl, this is a wintering habitat for Snow Goose and other waterfowl.
+- Havasu National Wildlife Refuge: Created for waterfowl, this is a wintering habitat for snow geese and other waterfowl.